mathieus-l/qdsaper/README.md

-# ssaper
+# qdsaper
-This game is write to learn SOLID priciples
+This game is written to learn SOLID priciples.